Vetting & Recommending Tutors

 Has a student asked you for “Vetting” in a subject you teach?

 In an effort to improve the quality of our services the CTAE is now asking that our student staff supply us with the name of a faculty member who can verify their competency in that subject material.
-Each tutor must find a faculty member who believes them able to tutor a topic prior to being scheduled for that topic.
+Each tutor must find a faculty member who believes in their ability to tutor a topic prior to being scheduled for that topic.

 If you agree that the tutor is qualified, and they have received an “A” in your class, you need only sign off on their vetting form (provided by student) or send the student an email that states you believe them to be knowledgeable enough in your subject to tutor other students.